Laky2k8/Rabenhaus/README.md

 1. Either build the OS or download the newest release
 2. Burn the .iso to a USB or insert it into a VM
 3. Enjoy!
 This requires no installation (I have no idea how you could even do that 😭)

-Or if you don't want to do all that you can just check out some gameplay here: https://youtu.be/aLy6DQPm9QE

 ## System requirements